iamweswilson/iamweswilson-timeline/site/index.md

     teacher, failure is.”
 values:
   - copy: >-
+      Since being founded in 2012, the OpenStack Foundation has not had it's own identity.
+The foundation's sole purpose was to support the OpenStack software project so a unique identity would've countered the mission.
+Now that OSF has expanded its focus, hosting other projects and driving forward open infrastrucutre, a unique identity was needed to differentiate the foundation from the software.
+First steps in that process: a new logo and website.
+Luckily, I get to work with tremendous designers and developers that can bring the vision to life.
+    title: "Creating an identity for OSF"
+    image: /images/osf-logo.png
+    year: 2019
+    link: //osf.dev
+    linktext: visit OSF.dev
+  - copy: >-
       Leading our badass marketing and events teams in communicating the benefits of open infrastructure through OpenStack, Kata Containers, Airship, StarlingX and Zuul, while defining OSF's place in the quickly evolving open source